syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ## BoxAndWhisker Chart

+BoxAndWhiskerSeries plots a combination of rectangles and lines to show the distribution of data set.
 To render a box and whisker(box plot) chart, create an instance of [`BoxAndWhiskerSeries`] and add to the [`Series`] collection property of [`SfChart`].
 You can use the following properties to customize the appearance.

-* [`Color`]-used to change the color of the line.
+* [`Color`] - used to change the color of the series.
-* [`StrokeWidth`]-used to change the stroke width of the line.
+* [`StrokeWidth`] - used to change the stroke width of the series.
-* [`StrokeColor`]-used to change the stroke color of the series.
+* [`StrokeColor`] - used to change the stroke color of the series.
-* [`Spacing`]-used to change the spacing between two segments.
+* [`Spacing`] - used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.
-* [`Width`]-used to change the width of the rectangle.
+* [`Width`] - used to change the width of the rectangle.
 The default value of the width is 0.8, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.

 {% tab %}